yeshua453/website/docs/controls/cupertinoalertdialog.md

 ### `on_dismiss`

-Fires when dialog is dismissed.
+Fires when the dialog is dismissed.